-During the three months ended May 4, 2018, we made certain segment reporting changes, which included the movement of Virtustream results from ISG to other businesses.
+During the first quarter of Fiscal 2019, we made certain segment reporting changes, which included the movement of Virtustream results from ISG to other businesses.
 None of these changes impacted our previously reported consolidated financial results, but our prior period segment results have been recast to reflect this change.